-The biennial Jordan/Singer prize was awarded in May 2019.
+The biennial Jordan/Singer prize was last awarded in May 2019.
 This award is for members of the Society to conduct research or to acquire additional clinical skills in colposcopy.
-A grant of up to £25,000 will be available to successful applicants.
+A grant of up to £25,000 can be awarded to successful applicants.
+No applications were received in 2020.